johndrothe/TAvChart/README.md

     * Displays the largest zone (the most team members present for the longest duration).
     * Calculates all zones that start at one shift change and end at the next.
   * Center the canvas on a user-selected time by dragging the Zone rows.
+  * Adjust a team member's normal hours and lunch by dragging their member row.
 * Icons for the toolbar / menu bar
   * The current set is from https://iconoir.com/